Asian Banking School Logo

 Dr Fernando Moreira

-Senior Lecturer (Associate Professor) in Banking and MSc Management Director, UEBS
+Senior Lecturer (Associate Professor) in Banking and MSc Management Director, University of Edinburgh

 Fernando acted as the director of the MSc in Banking and Risk from 2015 to 2017.
 He sits on the Quality and Standards Committee of the Chartered Banker Institute.
 His research interests are related to the impact of government interventions (including financial regulation) on a number of issues (e.g., financial stability and banks’ risk-taking) and to methodological approaches to assess causality.
 He teaches banking-related issues (which include applications of technology in banking) and econometrics.
 Fernando has published in peer-reviewed journals and presented papers at several conferences.
 He holds a PhD in Management Science and Business Economics from the University of Edinburgh and has previously worked at Keele University (UK) as a Lecturer in Finance and at the Central Bank of Brazil (Supervision Department).

-Ben Marder is a Senior Lecturer in Marketing and Director of Postgraduate Research Programmes at the University of Edinburgh Business School.
+Ben Marder is Professor in Digital Marketing and Consumer Behaviour and Director of Postgraduate Research Programmes at the University of Edinburgh Business School.
 His research interest surrounds social and commercial consumer behaviour linked to the use of digital technologies (social media).
-Since 2015 he has had 35+ articles accepted at well-known journals, such as the Journal of Retailing, Journal of Advertising Research, European Journal of Marketing, Industrial Marketing Management, International Marketing Review, Computers in Human Behaviour, Journal of Travel Research, New Technology, Work and Employment, Journal of Health Psychology, and the Journal of Business Research.
+Since 2015, he has had 45+ articles accepted at well-known journals, such as the Journal of Retailing, Journal of Advertising Research, European Journal of Marketing, Industrial Marketing Management, International Marketing Review, Computers in Human Behavior, Journal of Travel Research, New Technology, Work and Employment, Journal of Health Psychology, and the Journal of Business Research.
 This work has received quite a lot of media attention, including The New York Times, Cosmopolitan, Harvard Business Review and the BBC.

 Dr Yizhe Dong